 According to different uses, tungsten alloys are divided into hard alloys, high specific gravity alloys, metal sweating materials, contact materials, and electronic and electric light source materials.
 It has high density, high hardness, high strength, high melting point, and excellent properties such as heat conduction, electrical conductivity, and electron emission.
 It is widely used in aerospace, aviation, military, petroleum drilling, electrical instruments, medicine, and other industries.

 Some examples of the uses of tungsten alloy wafers in the machinery industry are as follows:

-1. It can be used to the procession of ion implantation parts, manufacture electric light sources and electric vacuum parts, produce cover plates in sapphire crystal growth furnaces, heating zones, and connectors in vacuum furnaces, sputtering targets for plasma coating, evaporation tungsten boats, and other products.
+1. It can be used for the procession of ion implantation parts, manufacture electric light sources and electric vacuum parts, produces cover plates in sapphire crystal growth furnaces, heating zones, and connectors in vacuum furnaces, sputtering targets for plasma coating, evaporation of tungsten boats, and other products.